MaxOhn/rosu-pp-js/README.md

 // Optionally convert the beatmap to a specific mode for optionally given mods. map.convert(rosu.GameMode.Mania, "6K");

+// Whereas osu! simply times out on malicious maps, rosu-pp does not.
+To
+// prevent potential performance/memory issues, it is recommended to check
+// beforehand whether a map is too suspicious for further calculation. if (map.isSuspicious()) {
+    process.exit();
+}

 // Calculating performance attributes for a HDDT SS const maxAttrs = new rosu.Performance({ mods: 8 + 64 }).calculate(map);